 LEARN

-The first step is to formulate a recipe taking inspiration from ancient glass making.
-This is often a soda-lime glass, working with a former, a flux, and a stabilizer.
+Depending on whether it is a client, commission or personal project, the first step is to determine which recipe and material/s she is interested in investigating, taking inspiration from ancient glass texts and historical records.
+This is often based on a soda-lime glass, working with a former, a flux, and a stabiliser.

 -Stage One